lvshrd/equity-research-api/README.md

 ```zsh
 conda activate equity
 ```
-3. Run the following command to create a table in your MySQL database
+3. Run the following command to create users and tasks tables in your MySQL database and insert default user.
 ```python
 python app/database.py
 ```